 The Management should include requirements on the competence of people employed to assist in health and safety matters, including maintenance.
 It is important to employ properly trained personnel.
+(See 13.1.4 above.)

 For the doors to work efficiently, regular and programmed maintenance must be carried out to all parts of the door.
 Work should be undertaken only by persons experienced in this type of work.